Daniël Goulooze: Interrogation

-Postma was subject to enhanced interrogation but never exposed any of his collaborators.
-Goulooze was also subject to enhanced interrogation and also refused to expose anybody nor any of the safehouses or radio locations.
-In February 1944, he was released from detention and then taken to a seminary in Haren where further interrogation began on 21 March 1944, concerning his Belgian contacts.
-Twice he was taken to Brussels for identification, but due to his stamina, self-confidence and cool-headnesses he was saved from complete collapse, due to the torture.
+Postma was subjected to torture but never exposed any of his collaborators.
+Goulooze was also tortured and refused to reveal anyone or disclose the locations of the safehouses or radios.
+In February 1944, he was released from detention and transferred to a seminary in Haren where further interrogation began on 21 March 1944 concerning his Belgian contacts.
+He was taken to Brussels twice for identification, but his stamina, self-confidence and composure enabled him to withstand the torture.
 At the time, the trial of the other 11 arrestees was held up due to the length of Goulooze's interrogation.
 There was agreement reached on 11 August 1944 between the Judge and the Sicherheitsdienst that the trial should go ahead without Goulooze.
 However, by 5 September 1944, the liberation of the Netherlands was only hours away, so Goulooze was never tried, instead he was sent to Sachsenhausen concentration camp along with 3000 other prisoners from Haren.

 Concentration camp

 When Goulooze reached the concentration camp, it was the first time in months that he was able to see fellow human beings.
 In Sachsenhausen, he discovered that some of his prior contacts held important positions.
 Among them were Ben Telders and Joop Zwart, who were able to obtain fake identity cards that changed Goulooze identity, effectively killing off his name.
 This enabled him to transfer to the Heinkel aircraft works in Oranienburg where his many contacts amongst the imprisoned communists, enabled Goulooze to create an organisation to help incoming Dutch KPD and communist prisoners.
 However, in the night of 20 April 1945, he was transferred out the camp onto a Death march in the Belower Forest.
 After four days, units of the Red Army intersected the march and Goulooze was liberated.

-While Goulooze was imprisoned, Jan De Laar, van Proosdy and a radio technician from North Holland, attempted to build another radio transmitter for domestic communication but the attempt was largely a failure, as the group didn't have the capability to decode incoming coded messages.
+While Goulooze was imprisoned, Jan de Laar, van Proosdy and a radio technician from North Holland, attempted to build another radio transmitter for domestic communication but the attempt was largely a failure, as the group didn't have the capability to decode incoming coded messages.